Enzo35/python-api-course/README.md

 The course explores the development, tests, deployement and version control of the API

-The tecnologys used are FastApi, PostGreSQL, SQLAlchemy, Psycopg
+The tecnologys used are FastApi, PostGreSQL, SQLAlchemy, Psycopg, Alembic